Taught course

 Course content

-Our Masters course in International Journalism introduces students from a wide range of academic and professional backgrounds to the theory and practice of journalism in a global context.
-The course is internationally-focused and deals with the practice of journalism across different media, cultural and regulatory environments.
+Our MSc in International Journalism introduces students from a wide range of academic and professional backgrounds to the theory and practice of journalism in a global context.
+This master's course is internationally focused and grapples with journalism across different media, cultural and regulatory environments – with a particular emphasis on investigative research and reporting.

 Qualification, course duration and attendance options